jyotirmoybaishya96/Ommix-Website/README.md

   <img src="https://placehold.co/800x250.png" alt="Omnix Application Banner" data-ai-hint="application banner">
 </p>

-Welcome to the official web interface for **Omnix**, a powerful, reliable, and easy-to-use platform for server moderation, community engagement, AI assistance, and extensive customization.
+> Welcome to the official web interface for **Omnix**!
+We provide a powerful, reliable, and easy-to-use platform for server moderation, community engagement, AI assistance, and extensive customization.

 <img src="https://placehold.co/1200x600.png" alt="Omnix Hero Section" data-ai-hint="website homepage" />
 *<p align="center">A preview of the Omnix homepage.</p>*

+---

 ## ✨ Key Features

 Omnix provides a comprehensive suite of features to cover all your server needs:

--   🛡️ **Advanced Protection:** Keep your server safe with a state-of-the-art Anti-Nuke system and a fully customizable Auto-Mod to filter spam, inappropriate content, and more.
+-   **🛡️ Advanced Protection:** Keep your server safe with a state-of-the-art Anti-Nuke system and a fully customizable Auto-Mod to filter spam, inappropriate content, and more.
--   🤖 **AI-Powered Assistance:** Leverage the power of GenAI with AI-driven support, FAQs, and intelligent conversation capabilities.
+-   **🤖 AI-Powered Assistance:** Leverage the power of GenAI with AI-driven support, FAQs, and intelligent conversation capabilities.
--   🎫 **Seamless Support:** A built-in ticketing system allows users to create private support channels for efficient issue resolution.
+-   **🎫 Seamless Support:** A built-in ticketing system allows users to create private support channels for efficient issue resolution.
--   🎶 **High-Fidelity Music:** Enjoy lag-free music streaming from various sources with a feature-rich music player, complete with playlists, queues, and DJ roles.
+-   **🎶 High-Fidelity Music:** Enjoy lag-free music streaming from various sources with a feature-rich music player, complete with playlists, queues, and DJ roles.
--   🎉 **Community Engagement:** Boost server activity with easy-to-host giveaways, self-assignable reaction roles, and fun, interactive commands.
+-   **🎉 Community Engagement:** Boost server activity with easy-to-host giveaways, self-assignable reaction roles, and fun, interactive commands.
--   🎨 **Deep Customization:** Tailor the website's appearance to your liking with customizable themes, accent colors, font sizes, and dynamic background effects.
+-   **🎨 Deep Customization:** Tailor the website's appearance to your liking with customizable themes, accent colors, font sizes, and dynamic background effects.

+---

 ## 🚀 Tech Stack